YAMAHA JUNIOR MUSIC COURSE 2

 New students will not be permitted to join the JMC 2 course after the fourth class has passed, to ensure that everyone in the group moves at the same pace through the year.

 This course is for students aged 5-6yrs who have completed JMC 1 at QCM or at another Yamaha school.
 A parent or guardian must attend all classes with the student.

 for further details regarding procedure if minimum class size is not achieved).
-Maximum number of students: 10.
+Maximum number of students per class is 10.